-This website, Walsall Insight, is a resource intended to provide a data-driven overview of the Walsall borough.
-Throughout this site you will be able to find a range of statistics, info graphics, publications & reports that aim to provide insight into Walsall.
-It will also feature critical pieces of ongoing work such as the Joint Strategic Needs Assessment, a repository of key Publications & Walsall Council's Transparency (Open Data) releases.
-Please check our News page for the latest updates & please feel free to explore this page, which details the key topics that give understanding of & insight into the Walsall area.
+Walsall Insight provides a data-driven overview of the Walsall borough through a range of statistics, infographics & reports.
+There are critical pieces of work such as the Joint Strategic Needs Assessment , a series of ward/locality profiles & a repository of key Publications.
+Please check our News page for the latest updates & feel free to explore our key topics which give insight into the Walsall borough.

 Walsall is a metropolitan borough consisting of a mix of urban, suburban and semi-rural communities.
 Covering 40 square miles, it is located to the north-west of Birmingham, and is one of the four local authorities that make up the Black Country sub-region (with Dudley, Sandwell and Wolverhampton).
 Walsall town centre lies at the heart of the borough surrounded by Aldridge, Bloxwich, Brownhills, Darlaston and Willenhall district centres.